 Emily Ray comes from a Minnesotan family, but grew up in Rock Springs, Wyoming.
 Her first fishing experiences were ice fishing and trolling on the Flaming Gorge Dam.
 During college she worked summers as a whitewater guide in the Wind River Canyon near Thermopolis, Wyoming.
 Later she moved to Lander, Wyoming and worked for the Lander Llama Company as a hiking and fishing guide and became a very experienced Llama wrangler.

 Kit Pflughoft has a deep, lifelong passion for flyfishing.
 Having grown up in Pinedale, he first started fly fishing when he was old enough to ride a bike down to the closest creek, armed with a fly rod and a dozen or so flies.
 Kit learned to row a drift boat before he got his driver’s license and started guiding trips shortly after graduating high school.

 Having grown up in the mountains of the Pacific Northwest (Idaho, Alaska, and Oregon), combined with a career in biology of over 20 years, Katie has had the opportunity to spend her entire life exploring the outdoors and fishing many incredible streams.

-Brad Hartley was born and raised in the Rocky Mountain West, fishing most of it from Canada to Mexico.
-After moving to the Jackson Hole, Wyoming area in the late 1980’s, he bought an old drift boat and began his lifelong dream of becoming a professional fishing guide on the Snake and South Fork rivers of Wyoming and Idaho.
-Three boats and many years later, he is still at it.
-Feeling the need for more space and bigger fish, Brad moved to Pinedale in 2001 and has dedicated thousands of hours to learning the nature of the Green and New Fork river systems.
+Brad Hartley moved to the Jackson Hole, Wyoming area in the late 1980’s, he bought an old drift boat and began his lifelong dream of becoming a professional fishing guide on the Snake and South Fork rivers of Wyoming and Idaho.
+Feeling the need for more space and bigger fish, Brad moved to Pinedale in 2001 and has dedicated thousands of hours to learning the nature of the Green and New Fork River systems.